canorve/EllipSect/docs/howto.md

 **ned**: User can introduce his/her own  ned xml file.

+**fwhm**: Parameter used to compute the PSF's Area to estimate BICres.
+	  It is the Bayesian Information Criterion but instead of using pixels, it used PSF's Area (number of elements of resolution).
+Default = 2 pixels

 ### **Background Sky**

 **sky**: User can introduce his/her own sky value.
 This will be used instead of the one readed in galfit.XX

-EllipSect can estimate the background sky indepently of the one fitted by GALFIT.
+EllipSect can estimate the background sky independently of the one fitted by GALFIT.
-The computed sky value will **not** be used in the final computations of **phot** option.
-Sky is computed as a reference for the user.
-Check that this value is  *close* to the calculated by GALFIT.
+The computed sky value will **not** be used for the final computations of the **phot** option.
+The purpose is that the computed sky can serve as a reference for the user.
+It is expected that this value is  *close* to the calculated by GALFIT, but it could vary for different entries of the parameters.

 The script uses the information of galfit.XX file to make its computations.